Package 'rasterpic'

 mask

-Logical, available for vector methods.
+Logical, for vector methods.
 Should the raster be masked to the shape of x?
 See Details.

 inverse

 Logical.
-This only has an effect when mask = TRUE.
+Only used when mask = TRUE.
 If TRUE, areas of the raster covered by x are masked.

 crs